-Contingent Consideration - The Company recorded its estimate of the fair value of the contingent consideration within accrued liabilities as of December 31, 2015 and other long-term liabilities as of December 31, 2014, in the Consolidated Balance Sheets.
-On a quarterly basis, the Company revalues the liability and records increases or decreases in its fair value as an adjustment to earnings.
-Changes to the contingent consideration liability can result from adjustments to the discount rate, accretion of the discount due to the passage of time, or changes in the actual or projected future performance of Bogs.
-The assumptions used to determine the fair value of contingent consideration include a significant amount of judgment, and any changes in the assumptions could have a material impact on the amount of contingent consideration expense or income recorded in a given period.
+Contingent Consideration - Contingent consideration was comprised of two earn-out payments that the Company was obligated to pay the former shareholders of The Combs Company ("Bogs") in connection with the Company's acquisition of Bogs in 2011.
+The Company revalued the contingent consideration liability on a quarterly basis and recorded increases or decreases in its fair value as an adjustment to operating earnings.
+Changes to the liability resulted from accretion of the discount due to the passage of time as well as changes in the actual or projected performance of Bogs.
+The assumptions used to determine the fair value of the contingent consideration liability included a significant amount of judgment.
 See Note 10.

 Income Taxes - Deferred income taxes are provided on temporary differences arising from differences in the basis of assets and liabilities for income tax and financial reporting purposes.
-See Note 12.
+Deferred tax assets and liabilities are measured using enacted income tax rates in effect.
+Tax rate changes affecting deferred tax assets and liabilities are recognized in income at the enactment date.